-Tendons are fibrous tissue bands that connect muscles to bones.
+Description: Tendons are fibrous tissue bands that connect muscles to bones.
 The Posterior Tibial Tendon is a strong band of fibrous tissue.
 It connects the Posterior Tibial Muscle to multiple locations on the inner and bottom sides of the arch.
 The function of this tendon is to help maintain the arch height (keep it from collapsing), and to help prevent pronation (a rolling out of the foot at the ankle, forcing one to put abnormal amounts of weight on the inner surface of the foot when walking).
-When this tendon becomes swollen, inflamed, and painful it cannot function properly.
-The terms for this condition are Posterior Tendonitis and Dysfunction .
+When this tendon becomes swollen, inflamed, and painful it is "sick," and it cannot function properly.
+The terms for this condition are Tendonitis and Dysfunction.

 Anatomy: The Posterior Tibial Muscle is situated on the back of the leg.
 Just above the prominent inner ankle bone, the medial malleolus, the muscle turns into a fibrous tissue band called the Posterior Tibial Tendon.
 This tendon runs behind the inner ankle bone, and enters the foot, traveling forward along the inner edge of the arch.
 Its main insertion is into the inner and bottom surfaces of the Navicular bone.
 The Navicular is a key structural component of our arch.
 The Posterior Tibial Tendon helps to maintain the height of the arch, and to prevent the foot from pronating, by pulling on the inner and bottom sides of the Navicular.
 This stabilizes and supports the foot in its normal or neutral position.

-The most common symptoms, or diagnostic signs, of Posterior Tibial Tendonitis/Dysfunction include:
+Symptoms/Diagnostic Signs: The most comon symptoms, or diagnostic signs, of Posterior Tibial Tendonitis/Dysfunction include:

 - Pain and swelling along the inner side of the arch and ankle, and along the course of the tendon.
 At first, these symptoms are only present with exercise and extended periods of standing or walking.
 With rest, the pain and swelling will subside.
 As the inflammation of the tendon becomes worse, the pain will not subside, even with extended periods of rest.
 In the later stages of this disease, the pain and swelling are almost always present.

 - The height of the arch begins to fall.
-This will cause the foot to flatten and in later stages of this condition, the arch collapses completely.
+This will cause the foot to be flat.
+In later stages of this condition, the arch collapses completely.
 When this occurs, the entire foot begins to ache and will feel weak.